ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

         *   3. Add text node to element node
         *   4. Select element you want to add the new fragment to
         *   5. Append the new fragment to the selected element
+*   Access & Update Text & Markup with innerHTML
+    -   Using innerHTML, you can access and amend the contents of an element, including any child elements.
+    -   When getting HTML from an element, the innerHTML property will get the content of an element and return it as one long string, including any markup that the element contains.
+    -   When used to set new content for an element, it will take a string that can contain markup and process that string, adding any elements within it to the markup.
+    -   Get content
+        *   let elContent = document.getElementById('one').innerHTML
+            -   Collects the content of the list item and adds it to a variable elContent.
+        *   'em>fresh/em> figs'
+            -   The elContent variable now holds this string.
+        *   document.getElementById('one').innerHTML = elContent;
+            -   Adds content of the elContent variable, including markup, to the first li> item
+                *   Note: When adding new content using innerHTML, be aware that one missing closing tag could throw out the design of the entire page.
+Even worse, if innerHTML is used to add content that your users created to a page, they could add malicious content.